Date: April 2018 to December 2018

-As a new U.S. presidential administration takes office, and amidst many other dynamic forces globally, Bridging the Gap seeks to increase our engagement with and impact upon public policy.
+At a time when the U.S. role in the world appears to be shifting, and amidst many other dynamic forces globally, Bridging the Gap seeks to pursue additional opportunities for engagement with and impact upon public policy.
 The current climate of policy uncertainties has spurred many academics to become, or consider becoming, more involved in policy-relevant debates.
-As part of this moment of opportunity, we are launching a new policy engagement initiative that will tap into and help feature the wide-ranging expertise of the Bridging the Gap network.
+As part of this moment of opportunity, we are launching the second installment of our Policy Engagement Fellowships designed to tap into and help feature the wide-ranging expertise of the Bridging the Gap network.

 We seek proposals for developing and delivering policy-relevant research in a timely, digestible format to policy practitioners on a topic of immediate policy interest.
 Proposals are not restricted in terms of substantive research topics, as long as a case can be made as to the timely relevance of the content.
+Nor is this only about U.S. foreign policy; projects can be geared to the range of issues on the global agenda and corresponding actors.
 We encourage innovative suggestions as to how specific policy engagement will be undertaken on the topic.
-Potential ideas for engagement include: a “room for debate” style forum; standalone policy briefs or memos; analytical scorecards; multimedia approaches, etc. The fellowship is open to all individuals, with particular encouragement for alumni of Bridging the Gap programs to apply.
+Potential ideas for engagement include: articles or blog posts in newspapers, magazines, policy journals, or online outlets; policy briefs or memos; panel discussions or talks at think tanks or other venues; a “room for debate” style online forum; analytical scorecards; multimedia approaches, etc. The fellowship is open to all individuals, with particular encouragement for alumni of Bridging the Gap programs to apply.

 Applications should consist of a curriculum vitae and a proposal of a maximum of 1,000 words.
 The proposal must address: 1) the proposed topic of policy interest and why it is important; 2) what scholarly research has to contribute to this topic; and, 3) an outline of the proposed policy engagement strategy, including its timing and deliverables.

-Deadline: Applications and inquiries should be sent to email@example.com by Friday, February 10, 2017 with the subject “Policy Engagement Fellow”.
+Applications should be submitted to firstname.lastname@example.org with a subject line “Policy Engagement Fellowship Application.”

 Past Policy Summer Fellows: